The Alchemist (novel): Adaptations

 In 1994, a comic adaptation was published by Alexandre Jubran.
-HarperOne, a HarperCollins imprint, produced an illustrated version of the novel, with paintings by the French artist Mœbius, but failed to convince Coelho "to consent to the full graphic-novel treatment."
+HarperOne, a HarperCollins imprint, produced an illustrated version of the novel, with paintings by the French artist Mœbius, but failed to convince Coelho "to consent to the full graphic-novel treatment".
 The Alchemist: A Graphic Novel was published in 2010, adapted by Derek Ruiz and with artwork by Daniel Sampere.

 The Alchemist's Symphony by the young Walter Taieb was released in 1997 with the support of Paulo Coelho, who wrote an original text for the CD booklet.
 The work has eight movements and five interludes.

 In 2002, a theatrical adaptation of The Alchemist was produced and performed in London.
 Since then there have been several productions by the Cornish Collective.
 A later London performance was visited by the producer Ashvin Gidwani who, finding it "verbose but colourful", decided to commission a new 90-minute version of the book from Deepa Gahlot for the Indian stage.
 This was eventually launched in 2009.

 In 2006, Mistaken Identity, a Singapore indie rock band, adapted the story of the novel into what they claimed was "essentially our attempt at writing a musical" and released the track as "The Alchemist".
 Kochavva Paulo Ayyappa Coelho, an Indian Malayalam-language film written and directed by Sidhartha Siva, has its title inspired by novelist Paulo Coelho, and a central theme is inspired from The Alchemist.

-In July 2021, Will Smith announced that he had acquired the film option rights to the novel.
-However, setbacks on the project have made its status unclear.
+In 2024, Kadokawa Corporation announced that a manga adaptation illustrated by Tamaki Nakamura would be released under their new Kadokawa Masterpiece Comics label in November 2024.

+Film adaptation

+In 2008, the Weinstein Company bought the film rights, but the project stalled after the 2017 Harvey Weinstein sexual abuse scandal.
+In 2016, PalmStar Media acquired the film rights.
+In 2023, Legendary Entertainment got the film, television, and ancillary rights to make a film adaptation with TriStar Pictures and Palmstar Media with Jack Thorne attached as a writer.